-- an identity check; - a children's barred list check; - an enhanced DBS check (with children's barred list check) requested/certificate provided; - a prohibition from teaching check; - a Section 128 check (for those in management positions); - a record of when gaps in employment were checked; - further checks on people who have lived or worked outside the UK (see KCSIE, currently in force, paragraphs 279-284); - a check of professional qualifications, where required, and;

-• a check to establish the person's right to work in the United Kingdom.
+- an identity check; - a children's barred list check; - an enhanced DBS check (with children's barred list check) requested/certificate provided; - a prohibition from teaching check; - further checks on people who have lived or worked outside the UK (see KCSIE, currently in force, paragraphs 279-284); - a check of professional qualifications, where required, and; - a check to establish the person's right to work in the United Kingdom.

+We record details of the section 128 checks undertaken for those in management positions.
 The details of individuals are removed from the SCR once they no longer work at the school.
-This may be undertaken at the time of the individual leaving, or at the end of the academic year in which they left the school.
 The non-statutory information recorded by Woldingham includes: